-Upon successful completion of the program, the student is eligible to take the state certification examination.
+Upon successful completion of the program requirements, the student is eligible to take the state certification examination at a state recognized testing center.
+This may be accomplished via on site testing (future) or off site locations.

 Effective October 1, 2012, any person employed as a public safety telecommunicator at a public safety answering point, as defined s.
 401.465(1)(a), F.S. must be certified by the Department of Health.